How to Write Business Emails That Always Get Replies, According to Research

 – Most of the time, use “Hi,” “Hey,” or “Hello.”

 Unless your email is—for good reason—extremely formal in nature, then “Dear” is appropriate.
-But if your email is from one individual (you) to another, start your email more casually.
+But if your email is from one individual (you) to another, start your email more casually with an informal greeting

 The best way to end your work emails